JulioD18/deliverats/README.md

 8. The customer can track the progress via the link
 9. The business can view all of its current and past deliveries

-## Complexity Points:
+## APIs Used:

-- Auth0 - 1
+- Auth0
-- Google API - Geocoding API, Maps JavaScript API, - Places API - 1
+- Google API - Geocoding API, Maps JavaScript API, - Places API
-- SendGrid (Email) - 2
+- SendGrid (Email)
-- Sentry - 1
+- Sentry
-- PDF.js - 2
+- PDF.js
-- Socket - 1
+- Socket

-## Complexity Point Bonus:

-- Twilio (SMS) - 2
+- Twilio (SMS)

-## Stages of Completion:

-- Alpha Version:
-  - Project setup
-  - Authentication (integration with Google’s Auth0)
-  - 'Form builder’ page
-- Beta Version:
-  - ‘Form’ page
-  - Maps (integration with Google Maps API)
-  - SMS and Email confirmation messages (integration with Twilio and SendGrid)
-- Final Version:
-  - ‘My forms’ page
-  - ‘My Deliveries’ page
-  - ‘Track delivery’ page

 ## URLs: